 When the injury first occurs, you’ll need to do a quick assessment of the situation.
 This is when you need to make the decision as to whether or not emergency medical attention is required.
 Of course, as the experts suggest, if you are ever in doubt, it’s best to have your child seen by a doctor right away.
 Taking care of youth sports injuries is something that emergency and urgency rooms are used to, and they will be aware of all the necessary steps.
 Often, prompt medical attention will help improve their odds of a quick recovery.

 If they do require medical attention, they will most likely be treated for an acute injury.
 These are things such as sprains, strains, muscle and ligament tears, breaks, and scrapes/cuts.
-The emergency clinic may also need to use specific medical imaging equipment such as an ultrasound, CT scanner, or x-ray.
+The emergency clinic may also need to use specific Medical Imaging Solutions such as an ultrasound, CT scanner, or X-ray.

 No Doctor Needed?